earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-7/2016-12-06-fire02-get-landsat-data-earth-explorer.md

 It's hard to see but can you see the tiny YELLOW outline of our study area?
 This landsat scene is MUCH larger than our study area.
 We have 2 options

-1. crop the data - this will make it easier to work with as it will be smaller.
+1. **Crop the data:** this will make it easier to work with as it will be smaller.
 A good move.
-2. Plot only the study area extent: this is ok if we just want to plot our data and don't need to do any additional processing on it.
+2. **Plot only the study area extent:** this is ok if we just want to plot our data and don't need to do any additional processing on it.

 Below i've plotted the cloud mask for the data that I downloaded.
 It looks like the data in our study area are cloud free.
 How do I know that?

 <img src="{{ site.url }}/images/rfigs/course-materials/earth-analytics/week-7/2016-12-06-fire02-get-landsat-data-earth-explorer/import-cloud-mask-1.png" title="cloud mask cropped layer" alt="cloud mask cropped layer" width="100%" />